-Constitution
+Our Constitution

 Purpose

-End of Life Doula UK was established in June 2018 as a community of practice and a membership association for Doulas who have trained or are in training with Living Well Dying Well.
-We work with individuals who are approaching the end of their lives, and those to close them.
-Our ethos is that of building Compassionate Communities who can support a dying person, the elderly, those living with dementia, and their family, friends and neighbours, to get the practical and emotional support they need; guiding them through, and being alongside, with dying, death and bereavement.
+We work with individuals who are approaching the end of their lives, and those important to them.
+Our ethos is that of building Compassionate Communities who can support a dying person, the elderly, those living with dementia, and their family, friends and neighbours, to get the practical and emotional support they need, guiding them through, and being alongside, with dying, death and bereavement.

 Members

-• EOLDUK is a Community Interest Company acting as a membership body.
+• EOLDUKis a Community Interest Company acting as a membership body

-• An annual membership fee will be payable on joining and on the anniversary of joining thereafter.
+• An annual membership fee will be payable on joining and on the anniversary of joining thereafter

 • Membership is required to be in receipt of membership benefits.
 Details of membership benefits can be found here https://eol-doula.uk/join-eol-doula-uk-membership/